LiWinston/GenshinImpact/README.md

 **3. Evaluation Team:**
   - The evaluation team consist of 4 team members.
 Each with their unique responsibility.
-  - A is responsible for conducting post-playthrough interview, B is responsible for taking note during structured observation where participants would be invited to play the game without any guidance.
+  - A is responsible for conducting post-playthrough interview.
+  - B is responsible for taking note during structured observation where participants would be invited to play the game without any guidance.
 The structure of the observation and interview will be mentioned in **Testing Methodologies**.
   - C is responsible for coding the notes and interviews answers obtained, and deriving themes and condensing issues from obtained material.
   - D is respsonible for compiling obtained result into a report, highlighting common issues, and formulate possible fixes to the issues highlighted.

-**4. Recuritment & participants:**
+**4. Recuriting Participants:**
    - There would be at least 7 participants for each evaluation technique, combining for a minimum of 14 participants.
    - Recuritment methods can be snowball or direct advertising.
 However, recurited participants must form a pool that have somewhat equal gender balance, have age distribution similar to the gaming community, comes from a vareity of backgrounds, including but not limited to game design and graphics design.
+   - Recruited participants would be rejected if they never played any RPG games; or if they are out side the age range between 14-60.
    - Participants will be asked to consent to being observed or recorded throughout their playthrough, participants will be asked whether they consent to having their recorded material and interview answers to be included in the evaluation report, data retained without consent for distribution would not be included in the evaluation report.

 **5. Testing Methodology:**